This post may contain affiliate links.

 What To Put On Skin After Microneedling

-Whether you’re doing at home microneedling or in-office, there are precautions to take when caring for your skin after your procedure.
+Whether you’re doing at home microneedling or in-office, there are precautions to take when caring for your skin after your procedure you’re probably wondering what to use after microneedling.
 If your provider gives you specific instructions or products, it’s best to stick with those.
-If you’re wondering what to put on skin after microneedling at home, here are some products that are safe for post-procedure.
-You can also use these products if you are derma-rolling.
+If you’re wondering what to put on skin after microneedling at home, below are some of the best products to use after microneedling.
+You can also use these products if you are derma-rolling at home.

 What To Put On Skin Immediately After Microneedling